Everest Basecamp Female Packing List

 Short-sleeve Shirts: Nike Dri-Fit Legend Shirts – Pack 3-4 short-sleeve shirts.
 Avoid cotton and choose quick-dry, wicking fabric.
 These shirts didn’t stink even after several days of wear.
 Read more about our favorite basic clothing recommendations for hiking.

 Warm Jacket: The North Face Thermoball Insulated Hoodie – This jacket was warm enough to stay cozy in the lodges at night but I didn’t overheat it in while hiking.
 I also liked the cut.
 It was long enough so I never experienced any drafts up the back, and having a hood was also a big advantage in the evenings.
 Finally, it is light and packed down very small, so I could carry it at all times in my daypack without it taking up too much room.

 Shell: The North Face Dryzzle Shell – With chances of snow, you’ll want a waterproof, breathable outer layer.
 I only wore this Gortex rain jacket in cold, dry conditions, but it seemed pretty bombproof, and I never felt too sweaty in it.

-Long Johns: Arc’teryx Women’s Rho AR Bottoms – I only wore these once as a second pants layer underneath The North Face tights, and it was to hike to the summit of Kala Patthar for sunset on our final day.
+Long Johns: Only once did I need to wear a second pants layer underneath The North Face tights, and it was to hike to the summit of Kala Patthar for sunset on our final day.
 These Merino Midweight Base Layer Tights are warm, soft, and reasonably priced as a backup second layer.